sridish123/py-mupdf/README.md

 # Introduction

-PyMuPDF (current version 1.18.10) is a Python binding with support for [MuPDF](https://mupdf.com/) (current version 1.18.*), a lightweight PDF, XPS, and E-book viewer, renderer and toolkit, which is maintained and developed by Artifex Software, Inc.
+PyMuPDF (current version 1.18.10) is a Python binding with support for [MuPDF](https://mupdf.com/) (current version 1.18.*), a lightweight PDF, XPS, and E-book viewer, renderer, and toolkit, which is maintained and developed by Artifex Software, Inc.

 MuPDF can access files in PDF, XPS, OpenXPS, CBZ, EPUB and FB2 (e-books) formats, and it is known for its top performance and high rendering quality.

 With PyMuPDF you can access files with extensions like “.pdf”, “.xps”, “.oxps”, “.cbz”, “.fb2” or “.epub”.
-In addition, about 10 popular image formats can also be opened and handled like documents.
+In addition, about 10 popular image formats can also be opened and handled like documents: ".png", ".jpg", ".bmp", ".tiff", etc..

 > In partnership with [Artifex](https://artifex.com/), PyMuPDF is now also available for commercial licensing.
 This agreement has no impact on use cases, that are compliant with the open-source license AGPL.
 Please see the “License and Copyright” section below for additional information.